CERN/TIGRE/Frontispiece/python_installation.md

 ### Simple Instructions

 1. Install python, gcc, pip and CUDA
-2. run `pip install pytigre`
+2. run `pip install pytigre --user`
-3. Run `python setup.py install`.
+3. or download from repo and run `python setup.py install --user`.

-A succesfull installation should be able to execute the script at  XXX
+A succesfull installation should be able to execute the script at TIGRE/Python/example.py

 ###  Step by Step Instructions: